The Department of History is approved to offer supervision in several geographic, chronological and thematic fields of study.

 Our faculty study the complicated categories of empires and colonies across space, time and regions, from a variety of different analytical standpoints.

 Our research and teaching on these themes address core issues from Europe, Asia, Africa, the Middle East, the Americas and the Caribbean and have generated broader conversations and collaborations within and across various centres, disciplines and departments at the University, including anthropology, religion, geography and political science.

-Dan Bender, Ritu Birla, Heidi Bohaker, Li Chen, Nicholas Everett, Takashi Fujitani, Jens Hanssen, Paula Hastings, Jennifer Jenkins, Eric Jennings, Madhavi Kale, Malavika Katsuri, Tong Lam, Lisa Mar, Margaret MacMillan, Sean Mills, William Nelson, Jan Noel, Bhavani Raman, Steven Rockel, Natalie Rothman, Jayeeta Sharma, Alison Smith, Mohamad Tavakoli-Targhi, Luis van Isschot.
+Dan Bender, Ritu Birla, Heidi Bohaker, Li Chen, Nicholas Everett, Takashi Fujitani, Brian Gettler, Jens Hanssen, Paula Hastings, Jennifer Jenkins, Eric Jennings, Madhavi Kale, Malavika Katsuri, Tong Lam, Lisa Mar, Margaret MacMillan, Sean Mills, William Nelson, Jan Noel, Bhavani Raman, Steven Rockel, Natalie Rothman, Jayeeta Sharma, Alison Smith, Mohamad Tavakoli-Targhi, Luis van Isschot.